-Yes, a financial professional associated with our firm currently has legal or disciplinary history to disclose.
-These events are disclosed in the specific individual's Form U4.
-Visit Investor.gov/CRS for a free and simple research tool.
+No, we do not have any legal or disciplinary history to disclose for our firm or our financial professionals.
+Visit Investor.gov/CRS for a free and simple research tool to research us and our financial professionals.

 As a financial professional, do you have any disciplinary history?
 For what type of conduct?